steeles/WC_sequence/README.md

 but _periodic_ perterbuations might be a swell deal, ie, if we could do 3/2 period or something like that
 <in phase vs out of phase>

+[us 15]
+add noise... ornstein uhlenbeck, i should have eq/ code in my other pub (ARP).
+There's something about how you normalize the variance with dt; i think it may be sqrt dt or something? dt <<< 1
 ____
 #### Completed

+[us 12]
+rpt stim maker

 [us 1]
 I could make an input A guy take all the inputs and NMDA-inhibit _itself_